-Skilla is an online content provider, offering thousands of video courses in software, creative, and business skill.
-When purchasing and syncing Skilla courses into your platform from Docebo’s Content Marketplace, you can directly upload it as a course, or you can store it in the Central Repository as LTI training material to be added to your courses.
+Skilla is an online content provider, offering thousands of video courses in software, creative, and business skills.
+When purchasing Skilla content from Docebo’s Content Marketplace, you can directly upload it as a course, or you can store it in the Central Repository as LTI training material to be added to your courses.

 This article explains how to navigate Skilla within the context of Docebo and how to manage content from Skilla in your platform.